The #MeToo movement has led to a national reckoning over sexual abuse in the US. And it's proving that few people are too powerful to fall.

 What can my elected reps do?

-Your lawmakers both at the state and national level can help define what qualifies as sexual abuse in the workplace and set standards for legal action against alleged abusers.
+can help define what qualifies as sexual abuse in the workplace and set standards for legal action against alleged abusers.

 The #MeToo movement has brought sexual abuse out from the shadows and into the national conversation.
 Candidates may be asked to address the issue to determine their willingness to create actionable change.